surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 ## Managing Access

-The circles icon on far right of the screen displays type of privacy setting **( Public, Private or Share)** is enabled to the dashboard or report.
+The Sharing status displays type of privacy setting is enabled to the dashboard or report.

- -   **Green** colour indicates dashboard or report is saved under public section.
+ -   **Public** Ocolour indicates dashboard or report is saved under public section.
  -   **Red** colour indicates dashboard or reports is saved under shared section.
  -   **Grey** colour indicates dashboard or reports is saved under private section.